spring-ai-alibaba/JManus/CALL_TREE_SEND_QUERY.md

 - Plan execution may trigger **subplans** (nested plan execution)
 - User input may be required during execution (wait states)
 - Execution results are recorded in the database for later retrieval
+- Conversation history is restored on page load if a conversationId exists in localStorage
+- History restoration uses `useConversationHistory` singleton composable to centralize logic
+- Plan execution records from history are cached in `planExecution` for future reference